LMG Logo

 Surgery may be performed for men who do not want to be on lifelong medication or if medication has side effects or is not effective.
 Surgery may be performed in men who are not candidates for embolization or embolization was not effective enough.

-Urolift – A minimally invasive procedure that uses tiny implants to pull apart the enlarged prostate lobes and widen the urinary channel.
+UroLift – A minimally invasive procedure that uses tiny implants to pull apart the enlarged prostate lobes and widen the urinary channel.

 Rezum – A minimally invasive procedure where steam vapor is injected into the prostate which kills prostate cells to shrink the prostate.